reconverse/incidence2/tests/testthat/_snaps/incidence.md

 # single week, no groupings and without count work as expected

-    An incidence2 object: 105 x 2
+    An incidence object: 105 x 2
     731 cases from 2020-W01 to 2022-W01
     interval: 1 (Wednesday) week
     cumulative: FALSE